 Easy Brownies

-Brownies have been my go-to treat throughout Baking in the Time of Coronavirus.
+Brownies were my go-to treat throughout Baking in the Time of Coronavirus.
 Why?
-They’re incredibly easy to make, and these are probably the easiest recipe I’ve ever found.
-I omitted the frosting from these treats, which I found at Tastes Better from Scratch, so I could ship them off to Maryland.
+They’re incredibly easy to make, and this recipe is probably the easiest recipe I’ve ever found.
+I omitted the frosting from these treats, which I found at Tastes Better from Scratch, but I’ve frosted them with lots of different flavors over the years.
+Fudge frosting is my go-to for these, like from my retro fudge brownies.

 Ingredients